 Organ donation changes and saves lives—up to eight, to be exact, from one person's donation.
 For Green Shirt Day 2022, Canadians are encouraged to register as organ donors and wear green to mark their support for organ donation.

-This year, Green Shirt Day is accompanied by a new logo inspired by the Logan Boulet Effect and the Humboldt Broncos, created by University of Lethbridge alumnus Joshua Wong (BFA/BMgt ’20).
+This year, Green Shirt Day is accompanied by a new logo inspired by the Logan Boulet Effect and the Humboldt Broncos, created by University of Lethbridge alumnus Joshua Wong (BFA - New Media/BMgt ’20).

 The logo features two ribbons, one green and one yellow, intertwined with the words “Logan Boulet Effect” and “Humboldt Strong” on them.
 The ribbons in the logo feature several geometric shapes within them, something that Joshua made after watching a video with the Humboldt Broncos pastor, which inspired him to create a stained glass design after stained glass windows in churches.

 “The design has abstract elements.
 The different shades of green represent freshness, renewal and affirmation of life and the idea that communities are together strong.
 The yellow represents the people that were affected by the Humboldt bus crash itself.
 For every shape that's in the yellow, it represents each individual that was affected,” Joshua says.

 “My hope is that the different shades represent different communities.
 The angled white lines in the green ribbon are inspired by pictures of the hockey stick that Logan Boulet had, with a more direct reference to him with the number 27 on the ribbon.”

 Toby Boulet (BEd '89, MEd '04) says he likes the new logo a lot and has received positive comments on its design.